drxyu/cerebras-code-scanner/README.md

 ### Scan a Single File

 ```
+python cerebras_code_scanner.py path/to/your/file.py
+# or
-python cerebras_code_scanner.py path/to/your/python_file.py
+python cerebras_code_scanner.py path/to/your/query.sql
 ```

 ### Scan an Entire Directory

-The scanner can also analyze all Python files in a directory and its subdirectories:
+The scanner can also analyze all Python and SQL files in a directory and its subdirectories:

 ```
 python cerebras_code_scanner.py path/to/your/project/
 ```

 This will:
-- Recursively find all Python files in the directory
+- Recursively find all Python (.py) and SQL (.sql) files in the directory
 - Skip files in excluded directories (configurable in config.yaml)
 - Skip files that match excluded patterns (configurable in config.yaml)
 - Skip files larger than the maximum size (configurable in config.yaml)